Last Updated: 11/27/23 | November 27th, 2023

-As an added bonus, their menus feature maps of the Yungay neighborhood, and you’re welcome to take one with you when you go.
-In fact, La Peluqueria Francesa is the start of the Historical Patrimony Route in the area.
-The map points out the highlights.
+As an added bonus, its menus feature maps of the Yungay neighborhood, and you’re welcome to take one with you when you go.
+In fact, La Peluquería Francesa is the start of the Historical Patrimony Route in the area, and the map points out the highlights.
 But before doing that, I have other plans for your afternoon.

 This is one of Santiago’s newest museums.
 Opened in 2010, the museum was inaugurated by the President and commemorates the country’s violent history under Pinochet (a military dictator backed by the USA responsible for killing and disappearing tens of thousands).
 The building is gorgeous and is in a very modern style that’s not typical of Chile.
 However, everything was deliberate.
 The structural beams show on the outside, and as a guide will explain, they are representative of how all Chileans were affected by Pinochet’s dictatorship.

 When I went I only allotted a half a day for the museum.
 I’d like to go back because I feel that there was far more to see, but a half a day provides a sobering introduction to the country’s past.
 There’s so much to see and watch and hear.
 The museum is fascinating so spend a full day if you can.

 Evening: Barrio Yungay